acerbilab/pybads/docsrc/source/quickstart.rst

 with input arguments:

-- ``target``: the target function, it takes as input a vector and returns its function evaluations;
+- ``target``: the target function, it takes as input a vector and returns its function evaluation;
 - ``x0``: the starting point of the optimization problem.
-If not given the starting point is randomly drawn from the problems bounds;
+If it is not given, the starting point is randomly drawn from the problems bounds;
 - ``LB`` and ``UB``: hard lower and upper bounds for the optimization region (can be ``-inf`` and ``inf``, or bounded);
 - ``PLB`` and ``PUB``: *plausible* lower and upper bounds, that represent our best guess at bounding the region where the solution might lie;
 - ``non_box_cons`` (optional): a callable non-bound constraints function.